-Keeping on with the theme of things you can think about this week to get ready for the New Year, ask yourself, when was the last time you modified your GSA contract?
-If you cannot remember, then GSA may be contacting you soon.
+When was the last time you modified your GSA contract?
+If you cannot remember, then GSA may contact you soon.

-And what about the expansion of your business into new technical areas.
+And what about the expansion of your business into new technical areas?
 Some firms may have started off with providing one service under one SIN, but since have expanded into other areas requiring different SINS.
-For example, a management consulting firm may be listed for consulting service under MOBIS contract (Schedule 874), but later develop off the shelf training programs.
+For example, a management consulting firm may be listed for consulting services under SIN 541611, but later develop off-the-shelf training programs (SIN 611430).
 Such programs require the addition of a training SIN to your current contract so you can offer these new courses to your Federal clients.

 While the above changes have a significant impact on your Federal business development, you must not forget about the more mundane yet essential GSA contract modifications:

 - Change of contract administrator